djaiello/NYPD_Arrests_Final_Project/README.md

 # MACHINE LEARNING MODEL:

 We will run a supervised model (possibly Random Forest) where we will to predict the borough ("ARREST_BORO") of the crime, based upon the feature columns that make sense.
+The features will be "ARREST_DATE"(Grouped into smaller buckets to avoid encoding), "KY_CD"(needs to be encoded), "LAW_CAT_CD", "AGE_GROUP",  "PERP_SEX", "PERP_RACE".